 - The Atoner: By the conclusion of the first novel.

 - Beware the Nice Ones: Deconstructed.
 Ender honestly is one of the nicest people there is, but when a bully pushes him too far he will beat down his attacker to a pulp and then some just to make sure the bully never comes back.
 It horrifies Ender himself just how brutal he'll become, when he doesn't want to hurt anybody.

 - Blessed With Suck: Ender's ability to empathize with his enemy gives him what he needs to destroy them.Ender: In the moment when I truly understand my enemy, understand him well enough to defeat him, then in that very moment I also love him.
 I think its impossible to really understand somebody, what they want, what they believe, and not love them the way they love themselves.
 And then, in that very moment when I love them-.....
 I destroy them.
 I make it impossible for them to ever hurt me again.
 I grind them and grind them until they dont exist.

-Cain and Abel: The Abel to Peter's Cain.
-Also notable because Peter united the Earth and the Human Race while Ender obliterated an entire race of sentient beings.
-Well, almost an entire race.
+- Cain and Abel: The Abel to Peter's Cain.
+Also Peter united the Earth and the Human Race while Ender obliterated a race of sentient beings.
+Well, most of the race.

 But surely the love and fame that will come from saving humanity will make his ordeal worth it, right?
 Well... it turns out Ender was being bred not merely to defend humanity, but to commit xenocide on its attackers.
 Ender was "the chosen one" solely to be a scapegoat so Graff and Rackham could keep their hands clean.
 On top of that, Earth wasn't even in danger because the Formics had decided they weren't going to attack again.
 So much for being "the chosen one".